Y

 Commit the verdict

 Submission is final.
-The player stamps the dossier knowing the file they picked becomes the state's version of the truth — complicity built into the interface.
+The player stamps the dossier knowing the file they picked becomes the state's version of the truth.
+Complicity is built into the interface.

 Chapter 02